 3. “What are some examples of what successful previous employees have done in their first months in this role?”

-This question will help you better understand what exactly your employer expects, particularly when you’re starting off.
-You’ll get a sense of what you would need to do in your first few months.
-Your interviewer will be impressed and you’ll have a better idea of what’s expected of you – win win!
+This question will help you better understand what exactly your employer expects, particularly when you’re starting.
+You’ll get a sense of what you'll need to do in your first few months.
+Your interviewer will be impressed and you’ll have a better idea of what’s expected of you – win-win!

 4. “What initially attracted you to working for this company?”